-- Staff understood the relevant consent and decision making requirements of legislation and guidance, including the Mental Capacity Act (2005). - When providing care and treatment for children and young people, staff carried out assessments of capacity to consent in line with relevant guidance.

-We saw the process for seeking consent was well adhered to and examples of documented patient consent for recent procedures completed at the practice were available.
+- Staff understood the relevant consent and decision making requirements of legislation and guidance, including the Mental Capacity Act (2005). - When providing care and treatment for children and young people, staff carried out assessments of capacity to consent in line with relevant guidance. - Despite the practice not having a documented policy on patient consent, we saw a process for seeking consent was in place and well adhered to and examples of recorded patient consent for recent procedures completed at the practice were available.